Abdominoplasty – Tummy Tuck

 The umbilicus is left in place without the need for a further incision.
 Liposuction may be combined with this procedure if the distribution of fat calls for this.

-Abdominoplasty is usually performed under general anaesthesia (completely asleep).
+Abdominoplasty is usually performed under general anesthesia (completely asleep).
 You will usually require an overnight stay at the hospital.

 What recovery you accept ?